gilbertk88/exclusive_parameter_settings/README.md

 This plugin is licensed under the MIT License.
 Author

-Exclusive Parameter Settings Plugin is developed and maintained by Exclusive Web Marketing.
+URL Parameters Modifier Plugin is developed and maintained by Exclusive Web Marketing.
 Connect with us at gilbertkarogo@gmail.com.

-Thank you for choosing the Exclusive Parameter Settings Plugin.
-We hope it brings a new level of customization and control to your WordPress website!
+Thank you for choosing the URL Parameters Modifier Plugin.
+We hope it brings a new level of personalization to your niche marketing efforts!
-ChatGPT can make mistakes.
-Consider checking important information.